ACompleteMess/resume-website-react/README.md

   - `Always` for prod
 - Use Helm for templated deployments.
 - For local dev, ensure images are built locally and use `imagePullPolicy: Never`.
+- **Note:** Requires Docker images to be built and pushed to registry

 ---